Enhanced Cavity Optomechanics with Quantum-well Exciton Polaritons

 As an example, we compute the single polariton cooperativity ($C_0=4 g_{lm}^2/\kappa_l\Gamma$) for the resonator in Fig.~\ref{fig:threeExamples}\,(c) as a function of the pillar radius $R_p$.
-Deriving the scaling of $x_{\mathrm{ZPF}}$ with $R_p$, and adapting the value of $g_{cm}$ provided in \cite{Lamberti2017,Anguiano2018}, yields $g_{lm}(R_p)$.
+Deriving the scaling of $x_{\mathrm{ZPF}}$ with $R_p$, and adapting the value of $g_{cm}$ provided in \cite{Anguiano2018}, yields $g_{lm}(R_p)$.
 The optical decay rate of the heterostructure, including residual absorption at $4\mathrm{K}$~\cite{Sturge1962}, reaches $\kappa_c/2\pi\approx \SI{7.2}{\GHz}$ for 25 DBR pairs (i.e. a quality factor $Q_{c}\sim \num{5e4}$).
-We also consider a non-radiative exciton decay rate $\kappa_x/2\pi=\SI{4.8}{\GHz}$, and recall that $\kappa_l=\cos^2\theta_{cx}\kappa_c+\sin^2\theta_{cx}\kappa_x$~\cite{Savona1999}.
-Due to the co-localization of C and M modes one expects $Q_{m}\approx Q_{c}$; several mechanisms can however degrade $Q_{m}$~\cite{Anguiano2017,Hamoumi2018}: we take $\Gamma/2\pi=\SI{0.65}{\MHz}$ ($Q_{m}\approx Q_{c}/2$).
+We also consider a non-radiative exciton decay rate $\kappa_x/2\pi=\SI{4.8}{\GHz}$ \cite{CarlonZambon2020th}, and recall that $\kappa_l=\cos^2\theta_{cx}\kappa_c+\sin^2\theta_{cx}\kappa_x$~\cite{Savona1999}.
+Due to the co-localization of C and M modes one expects $Q_{m}\approx Q_{c}$; several mechanisms can degrade $Q_{m}$~\cite{Hamoumi2018,Note1}: we take $\Gamma/2\pi=\SI{0.65}{\MHz}$ ($Q_{m}\approx Q_{c}/2$).
+Given the moderate Q factors at play, we neglect fabrication-induced surface losses.
 Figure~\ref{fig:PillarCoop}\,(a) shows the cooperativity as a function of the pillar radius and exciton fraction.
 Interestingly, we observe a region where $C_0\sim 1$.
-Nevertheless, such a regime is accessible only for large X fractions where detrimental effects related to the matter component become sizable~\cite{Delteil2019}.
+Nevertheless, such a regime is accessible only for large X fractions where detrimental effects related to the matter component become sizable~\cite{Delteil2019,Munoz-Matutano2019}.
 In particular, the X transition always presents some inhomogeneous broadening.
 Using the theory developed in \cite{Diniz2011} we show in Fig.~\ref{fig:PillarCoop}\,(b) to which extent this affects $C_0$, while Fig.~\ref{fig:PillarCoop}\,(c) present the polariton inhomogeneous-broadening $\Gamma_{\mathrm{inh}}$ normalized to the mechanical damping $\Gamma$.
 We have considered a Gaussian broadening with full-width at half-maximum (FWHM) of $0.5$--$\SI{1.5}{\meV}$ and $R_p=\SI{0.7}{\um}$.
 Coherent control of M requires negligible added phase-noise in the L mode, thus desirably $\Gamma_{\mathrm{inh}}/\Gamma < 1$ \cite{Rabl2009}.
-Remarkably, Fig.~\ref{fig:PillarCoop}\,(b,c) indicate that state-of-the-art QWs with a broadening below $\SI{0.5}{\meV}$~\cite{Poltavtsev2014}, allow coherent control with $C_0\sim 1$ for micro-structures complying with current fabrication technologies.
-Quantum cavity optomechanics experiments would thus become feasible using few intracavity photons \cite{Mirhosseini2020,Galland2014,Fiaschi2021}.
+Remarkably, Fig.~\ref{fig:PillarCoop}\,(b,c) indicate that state-of-the-art QWs with a broadening below $\SI{0.5}{\meV}$~\cite{Poltavtsev2014}, allow coherent control with $C_0\sim 1$ ($C_q \sim 0.3$ at $\SI{4}{\K}$) for resonators complying with current fabrication technologies.
+Quantum cavity optomechanics experiments would thus become feasible using few photons \cite{Galland2014,Fiaschi2021,Fogliano2021} while piezo effects \cite{Fricke1991} may be harnessed to operate such resonators as transducers \cite{Higginbotham2018,Mirhosseini2020,Arnold2020}.